folio-org/docs/content/en/docs/Users/_index.md

 1. Use the check boxes on the left to select the appropriate loan(s).
 2. From the buttons at the top of the list, click **Renew**.

 If the renewal was successful, you will see a green success message in the bottom right corner appear.
+The new due date may be sooner than expected if the normal due date would be after a patron’s account has expired.
 If the renewal was not successful, a pop-up message will appear.
 If you have the correct permissions, you can click **Override** from the pop-up window to override the error and renew the loan.

+Alternatively, you can renew a loan from the Actions column, …>Renew.

 ### Change a due date